FierroPablo/Google/Quiz/Professional Cloud Architect/Designing and Planning a Cloud Solution Architecture.md

 Create a Bigtable instance, extract the data from MongoDB, and insert the data into Bigtable.

 Extract the data from MongoDB, and insert the data into BigQuery.
+(Incorrect.
+BigQuery is used for Enterprise data warehouse and building reports and extracting insights.
+Bigtable meets the requirements for consistent low latency, scaling throughput seamlessly, and petabyte-scale.)

 5.
 Customers need to have a good experience when accessing your web application so they will continue to use your service.
 You want to define key performance indicators (KPIs) to establish a service level objective (SLO).
 Which KPI could you use?